-Note.1: the shields of the cables plugged into the RS485 communication module fitted in the control pod are bonded to the grounding bracket (see Figure 9).
+The RS485 communication module fitted in the control pod has its cables' shielding braids bonded to the grounding bracket (see Figure 9).

 The drive was operated at 6 Hz, with a switching frequency of 16 kHz which is the worst case for RF emission.
 No additional EMC preventative measures were taken, e.g. RFI gaskets around the cubicle doors.